 20. Offset grey paint with gold touches

-You simply can’t go wrong with this colour combination.
-This living room includes a grey feature wall on the left side behind the fireplace.
-But it’s brightened with a contrasting white wall and gold and blush touches.
+You simply can’t go wrong with the colour combination of grey and gold.
+Consider a grey feature wall on one side of a fireplace.
+Then brighten it up with a contrasting white wall and gold and blush touches.

 21. Mix different styles

-This living room is a mix of industrial meets contemporary Scandinavian style.
-The panelling on the walls adds a traditional twist to an otherwise modern space, with the black steel lamp and light timber sofa.
+For a chic grey living room, go for a mix of industrial and contemporary Scandinavian style.
+Panelling on the walls can add a traditional twist to an otherwise modern space.
+Then you can add a black steel lamp and light timber sofa.

 22. Stripped back minimalism